 Is Pakistan safe to travel for families?

-It’s ok if you’re concerned about travelling to Pakistan with family, but Pakistan is a cultural goldmine and is going to TOTALLY open up your children’s minds.
+It’s ok if you’re concerned about traveling to Pakistan with family, but Pakistan is a cultural goldmine and is going to TOTALLY open up your children’s minds.
 Missing out on Pakistan will mean missing out on an experience that could literally change their lives.
 In a GREAT way, of course.

 There’s so much history and heritage to soak up here.
 One, amongst literally so many, is Lahore Fort.
 This is a monumental place to explore, a time machine that your kids will love running around.